tezansahu/wayfarerai/README.md

 1. Clone the repository
 2. Run `pip install -r requirements.txt`
+3. Create your `.env` file using the template provided in `.env.example` & add your required keys
-3. Start the CLI Tool with `python cli.py`
+4. Start the CLI Tool with `python cli.py`

 ---